artsy/eigen/README.md

 ### Deploying Emission

-**Note:** Deploys are mostly automated, these instructions should be valid but take a look at [this issue](https://github.com/artsy/emission/issues/1077#issuecomment-401128949) if things break.
+**Note:** Deploys are mostly automated using `yarn release --patch|minor|major`; the following instructions should be valid but take a look at [this issue](https://github.com/artsy/emission/issues/1077#issuecomment-401128949) if things break.

 **Note 2:** If you're updating React Native, you're gonna have to do a lot of this stuff manually.
 See the makefile/alloy/orta for more info.